 \section{Abstract}

 Human interactions in the online world comprise a combination of positive and negative exchanges.
 These diverse interactions can be captured using signed network representations, where edges take positive or negative weights to indicate the sentiment of the interaction between individuals.
 Signed networks offer valuable insights into online political polarization by capturing antagonistic interactions and ideological divides on social media platforms.
-This study analyzes polarization on Menéame, a Spanish social media that facilitates engagement with news stories through comments and voting.
+This study analyzes polarization on Menéame, a Spanish social media platform that facilitates engagement with news stories through comments and voting.
 Using a dual-method approach---Signed Hamiltonian Eigenvector Embedding for Proximity (SHEEP) for signed networks and Correspondence Analysis (CA) for unsigned networks---we investigate how including negative ties enhances the understanding of structural polarization levels across different conversation topics on the platform.
-We find that the unsigned Menéame network accurately delineates ideological communities, but negative ties are necessary for detecting extreme users who engage in antagonistic behaviors.
-We also show that far-left users are more likely to use negative interactions to engage across ideological lines, while far-right users interact primarily with users similar to themselves.
+While the unsigned Menéame network effectively delineates ideological communities, only by incorporating negative ties can we identify ideologically extreme users who engage in antagonistic behaviors: without them, the most extreme users remain indistinguishable from their less confrontational ideological peers.